 People these days liked everything to make sense, no sense of magic or adventure.
 It made them too easy to manipulate.
 "But hey, there are ground rules.
 It's not exactly a safe website...."

 "That Alterniflix sounded great, but I'm beginning to get why they canceled these shows.
 Trained monkeys would do better."

 "That's how it works."
 She chuckled.
 "You're getting bad versions."

 "I'll say.
 UFO's on 'Dragnet' was bad enough, but this Casa Blanca series, where she stayed and married Bogart?"
-He shuddered.
+He put his face in his palm.
 "The laugh track keeps going off at the wrong time."